rovo89/XposedTools/README.md

 ### Xposed source code
 Once you have the AOSP source ready, you can integrate the Xposed sources into it.
 There are at least three ways to do so:
 #### Local manifest
 This is probably the easiest way to get started.
 Go to the root directory of the AOSP directoy.
 Change into the `.repo` subdirectory and create a folder called `local_manifests`.
 Then create a symbolic link to one of the manifests that are included in this repository, e.g. `ln -s /path/to/this/repository/local_manifests/xposed_sdk21.xml .`.
 Afterwards, go back to the AOSP root directory and run `repo sync` again.
+This will also help to avoid some failures when compiling older Android versions on recent VMs.

 #### Manual cloning
 If you're afraid that `repo sync` might overwrite your changes or for some other reasons you don't want to use it, you can also clone the repositories manually.
 First, navigate to the `framework/base/cmds` directory and execute `git clone https://github.com/rovo89/Xposed.git xposed`.
 This repository contains the modified `app_process` executable and the `libxposed_*.so` files.